nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

 # Cache Regression Tests (DTT)

 Automated cache regression tests for NYSenate.gov, built on [Drupal Test Traits](https://gitlab.com/weitzman/drupal-test-traits) (DTT) `ExistingSiteBase`.
-Unlike unit or kernel tests, these make real HTTP requests to a running Drupal site so that actual cache headers (`x-drupal-cache`, `x-drupal-dynamic-cache`, `cache-control`) are present in responses.
+Unlike `BrowserTestBase` — which installs a fresh Drupal database and uses an internal test client — DTT's `ExistingSiteBase` makes real HTTP requests to an already-running site.
+This means responses pass through the actual cache infrastructure (Redis, Fastly) and carry real cache headers (`x-drupal-cache`, `x-drupal-dynamic-cache`, `cache-control`, `x-cache`) that reflect production behavior.

+The suite is designed to exercise the full cache stack on both local and Pantheon environments:
+- **DDEV / VM:** Redis is the page cache backend. `x-drupal-cache` is the authoritative cache status header.
+- **Pantheon:** Fastly sits in front of PHP-FPM. `x-cache` (Fastly) is the authoritative header — `x-drupal-cache` reflects only what PHP-FPM returned and is stale on subsequent Fastly hits.
+Cache invalidations must also reach Fastly via BAN dispatch, which happens in `kernel.terminate` after a real web request. `saveViaWebRequest()` exists for this reason: it submits entity edit forms as real HTTP POSTs so `pantheon_advanced_page_cache` dispatches BAN requests for the invalidated cache tags.

+`CacheTestBase::getCacheStatus()` normalises across both environments automatically.

 ## What these tests ensure